 Our aim is to ensure that student complaints are addressed quickly and resolved fairly.
 You are expected to make all reasonable attempts to resolve your concerns locally, preferably with the person/s directly concerned.
 However, where this does not result in a satisfactory resolution or your concern is of a serious nature, you may pursue the matter through a more formal complaint process.

-Please note: if you feel you have been subjected to harassment, discrimination, bullying or unfair treatment, please contact the Complaints Management Unit immediately for guidance.
+Please note: if you believe that you have been subjected to harassment, discrimination, bullying or unfair treatment, please contact the Complaints Management Unit immediately for guidance.

-The University has a responsibility under Territory and Federal legislation to ensure that students are not subjected to behaviour that may constitute unlawful discrimination, harassment or victimisation.
+The University takes such matters seriously and aims to provide an environment in which students are free to study without being subjected to behaviour that may constitute unlawful discrimination, harassment, or victimisation.

 The information you provide to us will be treated confidentially and will not be disclosed to a third party other than for the purpose of managing your complaint or to comply with the law.
 For information about how the University protects your information, please refer to the University’s Privacy and Confidentiality Policy.

-If you want to apply to reschedule an examination, apply for an extension of time, special consideration, or appeal against a final result in a course, you should contact Student Administration.
+If you want to apply to reschedule an examination, apply for an extension of time, or reasonable adjustment you should contact Student Administration.